Graduate Program in Mathematics

 Applying: Those interested in applying to USF's Mathematics Graduate Program should consult the information found at How to Apply.

 Campus Visits: Students applying to our Ph.D. program are welcome to visit our campus to learn more about the Program.
-Interested students should contact the Graduate Program Coordinator, TBA, for details.
+Interested students should contact the Graduate Program Coordinator, Jacqueline Lee, for details.

 Teaching Seminar: During the spring semester, the department runs a teaching seminar for new graduate teaching assistants (TAs).
 Each incoming TA is expected to participate in this seminar.
 It consists of discussions of teaching methods for college-level mathematics courses, observations of classes taught by faculty members and fellow TAs, and presentations of a short lecture by the seminar participants.